 Visit their website at www.organicvalley.coop

-The first item on our list is fantastic organic milk with 2% lactose-free from Organic Valley which comes from pasture-raised cows.
+The first item on my list is fantastic organic milk with 2% lactose-free from Organic Valley which comes from pasture-raised cows.

 Cows born in pastures are likely to produce more nutritious and tasty milk.

 It also contains lactase, which helps to dissolve the lactose in milk, while keeping the delicious taste and nutritional value that is present in regular milk.

 Since it’s organic, it does not contain any rBST.
 The company also enhances its milk with vitamin D and vitamins A.

 They also have a range of other milk that range from 1% low-fat milk, whole milk, and chocolate milk that is low in fat therefore you are sure to find something to your taste.

 The next dairy on our list is a great 100 percent USDA Organically certified selection by Horizon Organic.

 It is a lactase derivative that helps reduce the sugar in milk known as lactose.

 It also contains vitamin A as well as D for the highest nutritional value.
 The milk is delicious and you’ll never be able to tell it’s lactose-free until you check the label.